 Once the underwriter thoroughly reviews your application, the best outcome is that you are approved for a mortgage.
 That gives you the all-clear to proceed to closing on the property.

-However, you might receive one of these decisions:
+However, you might receive one of these decisions instead:

-- Approved with conditions: Mortgage approvals can come with conditions such as: additional pay stubs, tax forms, proof of mortgage insurance, proof of insurance, copies of marriage certificates or divorce decrees or copies of business licenses.
+- Approved with conditions: Mortgage approvals can come with conditions such as additional pay stubs, tax forms, proof of mortgage insurance, proof of insurance or a copy of a marriage certificate, divorce decree or business licenses.

 Once you clear any conditions and get your mortgage approved, your home purchase is almost complete.
 The final step is closing day, which is when the lender funds your loan and pays the selling party in exchange for the title to the property.
 This is when you’ll sign the final paperwork, settle any closing costs that are due and receive the keys to your new home.

 1. Have your documents organized

 The best way to keep the mortgage underwriting process on track is to have all of your financial documents organized before you apply for a loan.
 If you have to request paperwork from a specific account holder, for instance, do so as soon as possible.

 It can be smart to put together a file that includes the following: